NOTE: This page was originally published in 2015 & was last updated in October 2018.

 In “How I Forced the Bureaus to Freeze My Child’s Credit,” I outlined the security risks and detailed my 6-month effort to encourage the bureaus to voluntarily offer an alternative to mail.
 Ultimately, Transunion & Equifax agreed to allow parents to fax in documents upon request.
 Experian added a secure online upload feature.

 We have reached out to regulators and hope to have a secure alternative to share with you soon.
-We are also in the process of confirming that the Fax Numbers provided by the other bureaus are still current.

 STEP 1 – Review the detailed “Child Credit Freeze Summary” for each credit bureau.

 The three bureaus have different procedures to freeze your child’s credit.
 Each “Child Credit Freeze Summary” above streamlines the child credit freeze process for that bureau.